Nivethagithub/Jenkins-Zero-To-Hero_Abishek/README.md

 systemctl restart docker
 ```

 Once you are done with the above steps, it is better to restart Jenkins.
+Just add restart at the end of the jenkins url in the same browser.

 ```
 http://<ec2-instance-public-ip>:8080/restart
 ```

 The docker agent configuration is now successful.

+### About Jenkins jobs

+FreeStyle job --> Job configurations are in the text box, even though it is easy it is not shareable to the team.
+No coding is required.
+This job cannot go through the workflow of modifying the changes in the PR.

+To solve this problem --> Pipeline job are used.

+Pipeline Job --> We can write script on our own